 Air Conditioning Energy Star Rating – Additional Considerations

 When using the energy star system, it is important to ensure you are comparing products of similar size/capacity/kW.
 This is very critical as if you compare smaller capacity air conditioning against higher capacity ones, the energy star ratings will differ greatly, and not provide a meaningful comparison.
 See below capacity labels.

 You will see these labels on the air conditioning display units.
-These capacity labels help inform you the size of the model you are looking at.
+These capacity labels help inform you about the size of the model you are looking at.
 The capacity output indicates the amount of heating and cooling an air conditioning system can produce.
 This is the figure you should compare when looking at different models.
 Make sure the capacity output (kW) is the same (or mostly similar) across the models you are comparing.

-The power input rating shows how much power is required for an air conditioning to start producing heating and cooling.
+The power input rating shows how much power is required for air conditioning to start producing heating and cooling.
 This additional information will come in useful when the capacity output and energy star ratings turn out the same on some models.
-Then you can use this power input rating to decide which is more efficient.
+Therefore, you can use this power input rating to decide which is more efficient.
 The lower the power input rating, the least energy an appliance consumes, and hence more efficient.

 Air Conditioning Energy Star Rating – Variable Output Compressor

-Nowadays, most air conditioning system comes with Inverter technology.
+Most modern air conditioning system comes with Inverter technology.
 This means that the compressor is able to “scale” it’s power mode up or down, depending on how much cooling or heating is required.

-For instance, on a hot summer day, the compressor will scale up it’s power mode (consuming more power), in order to produce sufficient cooling power to cool the home.
+For instance, on a hot summer day, the compressor will scale up its power mode (consuming more power), in order to produce sufficient cooling power to cool the home.
 And on a cool day, it would scale down the power mode, so it consumes much less power to produce the same cooling results.